influxdata/docs-v2/content/v2.0/organizations/buckets/create-bucket.md

 ---
 title: Create a bucket
 seotitle: Create a bucket in InfluxDB
-description: Create buckets to store time series data.
+description: Create buckets to store time series data in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: Create a bucket